wondrousWebWorks/portfolio/README.md

 #### Landing Page (Skills section)

 - On mobile devices in portrait orientation, two skills are displayed per row as opposed to a single skill as illustrated in the wireframe

-## Bugs

-### Development Bugs

-At one stage, I couldn't get flashed messages to display on my Admin page, and decided to replicate the same functionality in Javascript as best I could only to realise that I'd forgotten to add the flash messages functionality to both the base.html **and** admin-base.html files.
-Upon discovery of this oversight, I implemented Flask's messaging system and removed the unnecessary JavaScript function which mimicked the same functionality.

-Another niggle was when I prevented the default behaviour of all buttons, only to realise that it affected my contact and login forms where the default behaviour was required.
-Unfortunately, it took quite a bit of time to discover the issue.

-### Deployment Bugs

-Initially, there was great difficulty deploying the project to Heroku.
-After viewing the project's Heroku log files, it was discovered that the **pkg-resources** package could not be located by Heroku for installation.
-Modifying the **requirements.txt** file by removing the **pkg-resources** dependancy before pushing to GitHub and subsequently Heroku fixed the bug and allowed succesfull installion of all dependancies.

 ## Deployment